SHORTLIST

 Day 1 - Join trip in Siem Reap, the gateway to the iconic Angkor temple complex

-Arrive in Siem Reap, the modern gateway to the ancient temples of Angkor.
-Just a small village when the French 're-discovered' Angkor in the 19th century, Siem Reap has now ballooned in size to cater for every type of tourist and their budget.
-An evening stroll along its grid-like streets uncovers a lively foodie scene with restaurants and street stalls to cater for every palate, as well as a host of spas offering a traditional Khmer massage.
+Arrive in Siem Reap, the vibrant gateway to the ancient temples of Angkor.
+Once a small village, the French 're-discovered' Angkor in the 19th century and Siem Reap has grown into a bustling hub for tourists, with something for everyone.
+A stroll along its lively streets reveals a vibrant food scene, with a mix of restaurants and street stalls, as well as spas offering a traditional Khmer massage.

-For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Siem Reap at any time.
-If you would like to receive a airport transfer today, you'll need to arrive into Siem Reap (SIA), which is 60-80 minutes from our hotel.
-Should you miss the welcome meeting, your Leader will inform you of any essential information the following day.
+For those arriving on time, our tour leader will meet you in the hotel reception at 6pm for a welcome meeting.
+If you'd like, there's the option to head out for dinner afterward.
+There are no other activities planned today, so you're free to arrive at any time.
+If you'd like an airport transfer, you'll need to arrive at Siem Reap Airport (SIA), which is about 60-80 minutes from the hotel.
+If you miss the welcome meeting, our tour leader will catch you up on any important info the following day.

 Day 2 - Morning cycle to Hero Rats project and Khmer Ceramics Centre.
 Free afternoon for exploration

-This morning, we set off on two wheels, leisurely cruising along the quiet back streets and having a chance to witness the daily life of the locals, as we cycle away from the main tourist areas.
+This morning, we'll set off on a bike ride through back streets, giving us a chance to see the daily life of the locals, away from the main tourist spots.

 Day 3 - Explore the jungle temples of Angkor, watch the sunset at Pre Rup

-This morning we visit the beautiful Angkor Wat - the best known and most breathtaking of all the sights and a highlight of any visit to Angkor.
-Originally built as a funerary temple for Suryavarman ll in honour of Vishnu, the temple is unique as it faces west - symbolically the direction of death.
-It is a very grand and imposing structure but its most stunning features are the extensive and intricately carved bas reliefs that stretch throughout the galleries and inner temples.
+This morning, we'll visit Angkor Wat - the most famous and breathtaking of all the temples, and a highlight of any visit to Angkor.
+Originally built as a funerary temple for King Suryavarman II in honour of Vishnu, it's unique because it faces west, symbolically the direction of death.
+It's an imposing structure, but its real beauty lies in the intricate bas-reliefs that stretch across the galleries and inner temples.

-This afternoon, we continue our exploration with a visit to the temples of King Jayavarman Vll, reputedly Angkor's greatest king.
-The fortified city of Angkor Thom which he had built at the end of the 12th century is enclosed by a square wall eight metres high with five 20 metre high monumental gates decorated with stone elephant trunks.
-Originally the moat was said to be inhabited by crocodiles and each gate was protected by huge statues of 54 different gods.
+In the afternoon, we'll continue exploring with a visit to the temples of King Jayavarman VII, often regarded as Angkor's greatest king.
+The fortified city of Angkor Thom, which he built in the late 12th century, is surrounded by a square wall 8 meters high, with five monumental gates, each adorned with stone elephant trunks.
+The moat, once said to have been home to crocodiles, was protected by statues of 54 different gods.

-Our day draws to close as we walk to Phimeanakas, located in the middle of the old Royal Palace area, and to the Terrace of the Elephants and the Leper King.
+We'll end the day with a visit to Phimeanakas, in the Royal Palace area, the Terrace of the Elephants and the Terrace of the Leper King.

 Day 4 - Free morning in Siem Reap.
 Afternoon drive to Sambor Prei Kuk homestay

-We have another free morning to explore some more of Angkor's extensive temples, or perhaps experience a Khmer massage, partake in a monk's blessing or just sip a French coffee whilst soaking up Siem Reap's infectious atmosphere.
+Today, you can enjoy another free morning to explore more of Angkor's amazing temples, or perhaps treat yourself to a Khmer massage, join in a monk's blessing, or simply sip a French coffee while soaking in Siem Reap's lively vibe.

-We overnight in a traditional Khmer wooden stilt house, staying with our host family. the accomodation comprises of twin-share rooms spread across a few of the village houses, with western-style toilets located in each house.
-All pillows, bedding and mosquito nets are provided, but showering opportunities will be limited - an Asian 'bucket' style shower is avaialble in most houses.
+Tonight, we'll stay in a traditional Khmer wooden stilt house with our host family.
+While the welcome will be warm, the facilities will be on the basic side.
+The accommodation consists of twin-share rooms across a few village houses, all with western-style toilets.
+You'll find pillows, bedding, and mosquito nets provided, though showering will be limited to an Asian-style \ bucket\ shower in most houses.

 Day 5 - Visit the ruins of Sambor Prei Kuk before driving to Phnom Penh

-After a freshly prepared breakfast we bid goodbye to our hosts to explore the nearby ruins of Sambor Prei Kuk.
-This UNESCO World Heritage Site pre-dates the Angkor period, it is thought that some of the earliest buildings were constructed in the 7th century during the Chenla Kingdom.
-These red-brick temples, enveloped on all sides by leafy forests are each dedicated to the three Hindu gods Shiva, Bramha and Vishnu.
-Each temple features its own style of intricate carvings set into the sandstone, and the complex feels quite different to the Angkor temples we have visited just the day before.
+After breakfast, we'll say goodbye to our hosts and explore the nearby ruins of Sambor Prei Kuk.
+This UNESCO World Heritage Site is older than Angkor, with some of the earliest buildings dating back to the 7th century during the Chenla Kingdom.
+The red-brick temples, surrounded by lush forests, are dedicated to the Hindu gods Shiva, Brahma, and Vishnu, each showcasing intricate carvings in sandstone.
+The atmosphere here is much more peaceful compared to the Angkor temples we saw yesterday.

-Located on the Mekong River the city has been the capital since 1440s.
-It is now a lively city with many French colonial buildings, busy markets, art galleries, temples and museums.
-This evening is free to explore this charming French colonial city - perhaps take a stroll alongside the Mekong stopping for street-food, or sip cocktails on the terrace of the FCC - Foreign Correspondent's Club.
+Located on the Mekong River, Phnom Penh has been the capital since the 1440s.
+It's now a dynamic city full of French colonial buildings, markets, art galleries, temples, and museums.
+This evening, you'll have free time to explore the city\emdash perhaps take a stroll by the Mekong River, try some street food, or enjoy a drink at the Foreign Correspondents' Club.

 Day 6 - Explore Phnom Penh's Royal Palace and Silver Pagoda.
 Afternoon visit to the Killing Fields